capsule-corp-ternoa/ternoa-doc/docs/for-developers-v2/Indexer/how-to-use-it/playground.md

 # Playground

-## Use it from an App
+## USE IT FROM PLAYGROUND

-You can go to [our indexer](https://indexer.testnet.ternoa.com/) and directly query any data needed.
+You can go to **[our indexer](https://indexer.testnet.ternoa.com/)** and directly query any data needed.

-you just need to create the graphql request, for example, a simple request to get the 10 last listed nft:
+#### You just need to create the graphql request, for example, a simple request to get the 10 last listed nft:
 ```graphql
 {
   nftEntities(